edi-riga/handwash/README.md

 * `HANDWASH_NUM_FRAMES` — how many frames to concatenate as input to the TimeDistributed network?
 Default: 5.
 * `HANDWASH_SUFFIX` — user-defined additional suffix of the result files of the experiment.
 Default: empty string.
 * `HANDWASH_PRETRAINED_MODEL` — the path to a pretrained model.
 Used for transfer-learning experiments.
 Default: empty string (pretrained model not used, the base model with ImageNet weights is loaded instead.)
-* `HANDWASH_EXTRA_LAYERS` — the number of extra layers (dense) to add to the network before the top layer.
+* `HANDWASH_EXTRA_LAYERS` — the number of additional dense layers to add to the network before the top layer.
 Default: 0.

 # References

 For more detailed information, see the following articles:

 * A. Elsts, M. Ivanovs, R. Kadikis, O. Sabelnikovs.
 CNN for Hand Washing Movement Classification: What Matters More — the Approach or the Dataset?
-Submitted to the International Conference on Image Processing Theory, Tools and Applications (IPTA) 2022.
+In Proceedings of International Conference on Image Processing Theory, Tools and Applications (IPTA) 2022.
 * M. Lulla, A. Rutkovskis, A. Slavinska, A. Vilde, A. Gromova, M. Ivanovs, A. Skadins, R. Kadikis and A. Elsts.
 Hand Washing Video Dataset Annotated According to the World Health Organization’s Handwashing Guidelines.
 Data, 6(4), p.38. [[HTML]](https://www.mdpi.com/2306-5729/6/4/38/htm)
 * M. Ivanovs, R. Kadikis, M. Lulla, A. Rutkovskis, A. Elsts, Automated Quality Assessment of Hand Washing Using Deep Learning, arXiv preprint, 2020. [[PDF]](https://arxiv.org/pdf/2011.11383.pdf)